DellGEOS/AzureStackDocs/01-PlanningAzureStack/03-deployment-models-and-workloads.md

 ## Converged deployments

 Converged deployments have separate AzSHCI cluster with Scale-Out File Server role installed.
 Multiple compute clusters (up to 64 nodes each) can access single Scale-Out File Server.
 This design allows to use both Datacenter and Standard licenses for Compute Clusters.
-Also free Hyper-V server can be used for compute hosts.

 This design adds some complexity as Virtual Machines are accessing its storage over network.
-Main benefit is, that one VM consuming all CPU cycles will not affect other VMs because of degraded storage performance.
+Main benefit is, that one VM consuming all CPU cycles will not affect other VMs because of degraded storage performance and also you can scale storage independently from RAM and CPU (if you run out of cpu, no need to buy server loaded with storage).
 This design allows higher density, better deduplication job schedule and decreased east-west traffic (as VMs are pointed to it's CSV owner node using Witness Service or new [SMB Connections move on connect](https://techcommunity.microsoft.com/t5/failover-clustering/scale-out-file-server-improvements-in-windows-server-2019/ba-p/372156)).

 ![](03-Deployment-Models-and-Workloads/media/ConvergedModel01.png)